 CCS offers several Advanced Placement® and other college-preparatory courses.
-In addition to AP®, such courses are Honors courses and onsite Dual Credit courses with Colorado Christian University.
-Students may also take advantage of other dual enrollment opportunities as approved.
+In addition to AP®, such courses are Honors courses.
+Students may take advantage of dual enrollment opportunities as approved.
 Automatic admission to advanced-level courses is based upon an elite percentile rank superscore on one of the standardized tests used by CCS (PSAT, Renaissance Learning: STAR).
-Regarding AP® versus Dual Credit, students should consult the College and Career Office for guidance.
-Both products possess the potential for college credit, but students need to know other important factors prior to making a decision.
 AP® and advanced-level courses are weighted in GPA calculation.

 What do I want to be when I grow up?